Distribution

 Deductions

-From 1 January 2021, the administration costs will be taken as a deduction from the top before disbursements to members and rights holders.
-The deduction for adminstration is made on the basis of a cost budget approved by the board.
-The deduction for administration takes place prior to the distribution for royalty year 2020, and thus invoicing will no longer be made for each individual disbursement.
+Administration costs are taken as a deduction from the organisation's income before disbursements to rights holders.
+The deduction for administration is made on the basis of a cost budget approved by the board.

 The total administration percentage for the current year will be clearly stated in the organisation’s transparency report, which is prepared by the administration and audited by the organisation’s auditor for final approval by the members at the annual general meeting in April of the following year.